sukhdeepg/notes/System/README.md

     - Are you alive?
     - Are you ready to serve traffic?
 A service might be alive but not ready to serve traffic e.g. still initializing, loading data, warming up caches, connecting to database)

+⚙️ Event sourcing pattern
+Imagine we're only allowed to write down things that happen, never erase **Event Sourcing** means storing the history of all changes (events) to our data, rather than just its current state.
+To find out the current state, we simply "replay" this history.
+- **Events are facts:** "Account Created," "Deposited $100," "Item Added to Cart."
+- **State is derived:** The current account balance or cart content is found by applying all its past events.

+Benefits:
+- **Full Audit Trail:** Complete history of changes for debugging and auditing.
+- **Temporal Queries:** Reconstruct state at any past point in time.
+- **Decoupling:** Events can trigger actions in other system parts.

+Drawbacks:
+- **Learning Curve:** Different programming model.
+- **Querying Complexity:** Directly querying events for current state can be slow; often needs CQRS (separate read models).

+Aggregates
+An **Aggregate** is a cluster of domain objects (entities and value objects) that can be treated as a single unit, ensuring consistency for operations performed on it.
+**Example:** A `ShoppingCart` (the aggregate root) along with its `LineItem` objects forms an aggregate, and we always save or load the entire `ShoppingCart` with all its items to ensure its rules (like total price) are consistent.

+Brief Industry Example: Banking Transaction
+A bank account's transaction history is a natural fit for Event Sourcing.
+- **Events:** `AccountOpened`, `MoneyDeposited`, `MoneyWithdrawn`, `FeeApplied`.
+- **State:** The current balance is derived by replaying these transaction events.
+- **Benefit:** Perfect auditability and ability to reconstruct balance at any point in time (e.g., for statements).

 ---

 ## Language specific